BryanJacobs02/hpc-optimization/README.md

 #### For Simple Viewing
 1. Download and open desired `.pdf` files from the `deliverables/` folder.

-#### To Run Final Model
+#### To Run R Scripts
 1. Clone the repository.
-2. Download the Project Tycho Level 1 dataset from the link above.
+2. Download the desired `.r` file and open with a compatible software.
-3. Download the `.ipynb` file and open with a compatible software.
+3. Install the packages listed at the top of the script.
 4. Run the code as usual.